ndsev/zserio/doc/ZserioLanguageOverview.md

 };
 ```

 In the example above, `BLUE` has the value 3.
-When decoding a member of type `Color`, the decoder will read
+When decoding an item of type `Color`, the decoder will read
 3 bits from the stream and report an error when the integer value of these 3 bits is not one of 0, 2, 3 or 7.

 An enumeration type provides its own lexical scope, similar to Java and dissimilar to C++.
-The member names
+The item names
 must be unique within each enumeration type, but may be reused in other contexts with different meanings.
-Referring to the example, any other enumeration type `Foo` may also contain a member named `NONE`.
+Referring to the example, any other enumeration type `Foo` may also contain an item named `NONE`.

-In expressions outside of the defining type, enumeration members must always be prefixed by the type name
+In expressions outside of the defining type, enumeration items must always be prefixed by the type name
 and a dot, e.g. `Color.NONE`.

 The enumeration value represented by integer type can be referenced as `valueof(enumeration)`,
 see [valueof Operator](#valueof-operator).

+Enumeration items can be [`@deprecated`](#deprecated-annotation) or [`@removed`](#removed-annotation).

 [top](#language-guide)

 ## Bitmask Types

 A bitmask type has a base type which is an unsigned integer or unsigned bit field type.
-The members of a bitmask
+The values of a bitmask
 have a name and a value which may be assigned explicitly or implicitly.
-A member that does not have
+A value that does not have
 an initializer gets assigned the value calculated from its predecessor by finding the first unused bit.
-If the unspecified member is the first one, it will be assigned to 1.
+If the unspecified value is the first one, it will be assigned to 1.

 **Example**